LaurenDahlin1/h3_index_demo/README.md

    - Loads park polygons from OpenStreetMap
    - Picks an H3 resolution using the range of polygon sizes
    - Creates H3 hex ids that cover each park (polyfill)
+   - Calculates the overlap of the hex id area with the park polygon, discarding hexes with small overlap
    - Saves park hex tables for joins later
    - View Public Notebook in Colab: [Link](https://colab.research.google.com/drive/1rZvssFyjJnlvEtnUJRQuDkRv2JN5mLD7?usp=sharing)